systematic-magic/pmc-docs/docs/source/research_papers_html.rst

 6.8.
 List of Authors can contain Group Authorship (see screenshot below).
 Check that Group Authorship is positioned at the end of List of Authors.
 Other positions are not allowed.

 6.9.
 If Group Authorship follows List of Authors, check whether it is separated either by comma (,) or semicolon (;).
-Group Authorship is not counted as author and is not part of List of Authors quota.
+Group Authorship is not counted against total number of authors in the author quota.

 .. image:: /_static/pic12_group_authorship1.png